abaklanov/butterfly/README.md

 ## Container
 For better team work, better environment management and further cloud integration, containerization is important.
 I put everything into a docker container, which will allow to easily set everything up on other systems.

+When firing up the container, it will set up a server and two databases: one live and another for testing purposes.

 ## Security
 API security is provided by Helmet library, which adds necessary headers automatically to ensure protection from some attacks on the API.
 However it's not full protection and some other steps ought to be taken.
 Like authorization and using bearer tokens for requests.

 ## Swagger
 A quick addition for better DX.
 Swagger and maybe even better to have Scalar UI, will help out with further development, e.g. the frontend side of the project.

+## Eslint and prettier
+I pay attention to code appearance.
+It hsould be well structured, minimally commented and look neat.
+Prettier helps with initial clean up and formatting.
+Eslint is always used and helps to make sure we are on the same page with the team in terms of code practices

 ## Potential improvements further